saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 - display information that describes the device
 - display information about the BGP neighbors

-Doing this using NAPALM is very straightforward.
-We need to do the following:
+Doing this using NAPALM is very easy.
+All we need to do the following:
 - import napalm
 - select the proper driver
 - use the `get_facts` and `get_bgp_neighbors`